 - Impact: National Standards set consistent expectations among community foundation boards and practitioners, helping them focus and make effective use of time and talent.
 They also provide a framework for documenting, communicating and providing training and technical assistance to advance best practices.

-- Distinction: Community foundations use National Standards to distinguish themselves from entities that provide similar services by ensuring benchmarks for quality in operations and service.
+- Distinction: Community foundations use National Standards to distinguish themselves from entities that provide similar services.
+When community foundations work together regionally or nationally to build awareness of their unique value, standards reduce the risk of doing so by ensuring all participants have met benchmarks for quality in operations and service.

 Is there support for your foundation as you prepare our application?